“Fabrics doesn’t make exquisite dresses, it is the stitches.”

 The cost of making your own clothes will vary depending on the types of garments you’re making.
 (Source: BiljaST)

 Of course, they won’t do this for free.
 Your tutor’s rates will depend on a number of factors:

 In the UK, prices generally follow these rules.
-Due to the cost of the living, tutorials are generally more expensive in London than other cities that are cheaper to live in.
+Due to the cost of the living, sewing classes London are generally more expensive than other cities that are cheaper to live in.
 In smaller cities, like Birmingham, Manchester, Edinburgh, Cardiff, and Glasgow, the average cost of tutorials tends to be lower.

 While these prices are just averages, you should keep in mind that the rates will also vary according to the tutor’s experience, qualifications, the exact type of sewing they teach, when and how often you get your classes, etc.